 Cityheart and BCEGI were one of 4 bidders to compete in the outline solutions stage – three bidders then progressed to put forward detailed solutions.
 Proposals were assessed on the basis of quality, cost and social value and Cityheart and BCEGI scored strongly under all themes.
 They were selected on the basis of the quality of the offer but also very much on the strength of their Community Wealth Building commitments.

 Cityheart and BCEGI have made some very strong commitments to ensuring that the benefits are felt locally.
 40% of recruitment will be within the borough and 60% from the north west. £52m will be spent within the local supply chain.
 We will work with local companies to ensure that they’re able to access the opportunities that the redevelopment presents.

 The masterplan was developed through dialogue with the Galleries25 team during the process to identify a development partner.

-The current masterplan has been shaped by consultation and engagement with the public, retailers and traders.
+The current masterplan has been shaped and refined further by consultation and engagement with the public, retailers, traders and local representative groups.

 Work begun on site in 2022, with completion of the scheme in 2025.